anttiluode/BrainDecoder2/README.md

 Choose a field image to decode.
 The decoded image will be displayed without requiring a paired original.

-# Using the GUI for Visualization
+# Using the GUI for EEG Visualization

 Load EEG Data: